 Yeah.

-I think there probably are a lot of examples of that in Alex's career.
+And I think there are probably a lot of examples of that in Alex's career.

-It's kind of interesting to think about when Steve Pchenik would come on in the lead-up to Alex deciding he loved Trump and tell about the counter-counter coup against the Clintons.
+It's kind of interesting to think about when Steve Pieczenik would come on in the lead up to Alex deciding he loved Trump and tell about the counter-counter coup against the Clintons.

 AL International announces results of longevity clinical studies performed by Clemson University, Yahoo Finance.